-Columbia River Knife & Tool (CRKT) has just introduced their latest knife, the Acquisition.
-What has come to be expected from CRKT, the Acquisition is a combination of fine craftsmanship, unique features, and high quality materials.
-The Acquisition comes as a fixed blade knife, or an optional folding knife.
-The uniquely designed grip scales are particularly designed for users who expect to be in the elements, muddy, or even bloody conditions.
+Columbia River Knife & Tool (CRKT) recently introduced its latest knife, the Acquisition.
+Initial appearances suggest the Acquisition is a combination of fine craftsmanship, unique features, and high-quality materials.
+CRKT offers the Acquisition in two models: one with a fixed blade and a second with a folding blade.
+The uniquely designed grip scales are unique and offer users the potential of a particularly good grip when in the elements or even with a bloody hand.

 The pommel of the Acquisition exposes the rear end of the one-piece solid steel handle/blade.
 The top edge comes to a rounded point capable of breaking glass or other striking functions, and there is a lanyard hole should the user prefer a quicker carry method over the sheath.

 The 4″ blade is made of Chromium-moly steel with a black powder-coat finish.
 This gives the Acquisition a subdued look while providing additional corrosion protection as well.
 The Acquisition comes in a fixed blade and folder option to meet the personal preferences and needs of the user, though I personally prefer the fixed blade version.
 The rear of the spine has about an inch of serrating designed to provided extra grip for the thumb for heavier projects.
 Though not specifically designed for cutting, it is possible these serrations could work through the material as well.

 Though the Acquisition is labeled a “tactical knife”, users have many more uses and could use the Acquisition as a dependable everyday carry.
 The Acquisition is covert enough for concealed carry, strong enough to handle many backcountry business opportunities, and can tackle almost any EDC needs as well.